DHZBill/Curse-Words-in-Context-Deep-Sentiment-Classification/README.md

 # Getting Started

 ## XLNET
-This directory contains all files needed to train the XLNet model and perform data analysis on the historical tweet data.
+This directory contains files needed to train the XLNet model and perform data analysis on the historical tweet data.
 - Run *train_model.py* to train the XLNet model on *unique_tweets.csv*.
 Model weights are saved, and visualizations of model outputs are created.
 - Run *predict_sentiment.py* to use the saved model weights to predict emotions on the historical tweet data.
 - Run *interpret.py* to calculate data needed for plotting the graphs.